d0ms0n/Temptasty/README.md

 ```

 ## Frontend
-The frontend component is an angular app.
-The chart libraries are chart.js and ng2-charts.
-Learn more about angular [here](https://angular.io/).
+The frontend is an Angular app that displays a chart of the temperature readings.
+The chart is generated using the Chart.js and ng2-charts libraries.
+Learn more about Angular [here](https://angular.io/).
+To build and run the frontend, use the following commands:

 ```shell script
 # lint the code